-- Optimum Duration: 4 to 8 weeks and concurrent with an active daily home exercise program. - Maximum Duration: 8 to 12 weeks of therapist oversight.
+- Time to Produce Effect: 2 to 6 treatments. - Frequency: 3 to 5 times per week. - Optimum Duration: 4 to 8 weeks and concurrent with an active daily home exercise program. - Maximum Duration: 8 to 12 weeks of therapist oversight.
 Home exercise should continue indefinitely. - h.
-Work Conditioning: These programs are work-related, outcome-focused, individualized treatment programs.
-Objectives of the program include, but are not limited to, improvement of cardiopulmonary and neuromusculoskeletal functions (strength, endurance, movement, flexibility, stability, and motor control functions), patient education, and symptom relief.
-The goal is for patients to gain full- or optimal-function and return to work.
+Work Conditioning: These programs are work-related, outcomefocused, individualized treatment programs.
+Objectives of the program includes, but are not limited to, improvement of cardiopulmonary and neuromusculoskeletal functions (strength, endurance, movement, flexibility, stability, and motor control functions), patient education, and symptom relief.
+The goal is for patients to gain full or optimal function and return to work.
 The service may include the time-limited use of modalities, both active and passive, in conjunction with therapeutic exercise, functional activities, general conditioning body mechanics, and lifting techniques re-training.
+The patient should be assisted in learning to pace activities to avoid exacerbations.